 The main difference between the two modes of multilateralism described above is their degree of openness.
-Whereas the classical mode of multilateralism is a closed system, the emerging 2.0 is much more open to the extent that there are a constantly changing number of actors of different types.
+Where the classical mode of multilateralism is a closed system, the emerging 2.0. is much more open to the extent that there is a constantly changing number of actors of different types.
 These actors form, through their interactions, different overlapping networks.
-On top of this, the actors themselves become much more an agora than an organisation.
+On top of it, the actors themselves become much more an agora than an organisation.
 For Schweller (2010), the closed system of multilateralism is - metaphorically - subject to the second law of thermodynamics.
 Hence, the entropy increases and the system moves towards more disorder.
 The ongoing shift from unipolarity to multipolarity is seen as the manifestation of that trend (see also Haass, 2008, p.
 52).
 But entropy is only a useful concept to understand a closed system.
 If, as argued above, multilateralism is evolving towards a more open system, then multipolarity brings with it the promise of new (temporary) balances in the world order.

 But world orders do not change overnight.
 It took three and a half centuries to develop the Westphalian system into how it looks today.
-And, equally important, it never became consolidated into one single document.
-Furthermore, Multilateralism 1.0 and the related idea of a liberal international order is a still relatively young child of Westphalia.
+And, equally important, it meanwhile never became consolidated into one single document.
+Furthermore, Multilateralism 1.0. and the related idea of a liberal international order is a still relatively young child of Westphalia.
 Meanwhile, globalisation now challenges that Westphalian world order.

 However, neither states nor multilateral organisations are passively undergoing the forces of globalisation and the many technological changes that are altering the face of the world.
 They are changing themselves and they are stimulating changes in governance by inventing or introducing new practices and norms.
 Some multilateral organisations have moved away from the old-fashioned organisational forms, as for instance holding a General Assembly meeting lasting for weeks.
-The Organisation for Economic Cooperation and Development (OECD) is an exemplar for this trend and could become a model for other international organisations as it is based upon relatively flexible peer-reviewed bottom-up approaches and the involvement of networks of experts and civil servants (Schäfer, 2006).
+OECD is exemplar for this trend and could become a model for other international organisations as it is based upon relatively flexible peer-reviewed bottom-up approaches and the involvement of networks of experts and civil servants (Schäfer, 2006).

-The problem is that there does not yet seem to be an overall normative policy framework to guide actions.
-Of course, one cannot hope that one single set of ideas could ever be a 'solution' to all current problems.
-Working towards such an ideology would certainly be counterproductive and perhaps even dangerous.
+The problem is that there seems not to be yet an overall normative policy framework to guide actions.
+Of course, one cannot hope that one single set of ideas could even be a 'solution' to all current problems.
+Working towards such an ideology would for sure even be counter-productive and perhaps even dangerous.
 But it cannot be denied that normative concepts and clear visions of where to go are an important element of any strategy change process.
-It is not without reason that in organisational reform so much emphasis is placed on the development of organisation visions and mission statements as the basis of strategic planning processes.
-This was also the case when multilateralism was originally shaped.
+It is not without reasons that in organisational reform so much emphasis goes to the development of organisation visions and mission statements as the basis of strategic planning processes.
+This has also been the case when multilateralism was originally shaped.